Summary: Hydration

 Misting systems

 Misting can be anything from a simple hand mister to a high end automatic misting system.
 Misters send a fine mist spray into the cage and coat the leaves with water.
 From here the chameleon will drink the misting off the leaves.
-Automatic misters are the hydration tool of choice because they give both the dew on the leaves that chameleons like and are able to be automated so you can run them, not only for an afternoon rain shower, but during the night for a morning layer of dew, while you are at work, and while you are away on vacation.
+Automatic misters are the hydration tool of choice because they give both the dew on the leaves and are able to be automated so you can run them, not only for an afternoon rain shower, but during the night for a morning layer of dew, while you are sleeping, at work, or are away on vacation.
 The automatic nature of the misting systems ensures that water is reliably available for your chameleon.

 The downside to a misting system is that water is shot out under pressure.
-This is not comfortable to the chameleon and, like any animal that is blasted with water, they will run away.
-You will want to arrange your cage in a way that the likely spot for the chameleon is far enough away that he does not get hit with a high pressure spray.
+This is not comfortable to any chameleon in close proximity and, like any animal that is blasted with water, they will run away.

-I find, in my set-ups, that I am ore and more misting during the night in conjunction with fogging to have the chameleon wake up to a wet world.
+I usually use misting during the night in conjunction with fogging to have the chameleon wake up to a wet world.
 Since they are sleeping, usually in a protected area, they are not being blasted by the mist.
 My day hydration is often done with drippers.
 I will use the automatic misters only if my cage is set-up in a way that the chameleon does not get blasted by the mist in their favorite daytime perching spots.
+And there are ways to replicate an afternoon rain shower using light dimming to warn the chameleon that the spray is about to start.
+They actually learn pretty quickly what the signs mean!

 One must note that the fine mist nozzles are prone to clogging if you run hard water through the system.
 This is water with high amounts of dissolved minerals such as calcium.
 This is often the case with tap water.
 For best operation use Reverse Osmosis or distilled water with your misting system.
 Some concerns in the community have been raised over distilled water leeching minerals from the body, but there has yet to be a demonstration of this as a practical concern within chameleon husbandry.
 Anything from tap water to RO to distilled water has been used without issue so you may choose the water type of your choice.
 I, personally, have used standard drinking water available from water stores for my indoor chameleons for many years and it has worked well.